AdityaVa1/Paleo-200/Ichnofossils.md

 Fossilized biological records of activity.
 Like, foot prints, tooth marks, burrows.
+Usually in mud, and mud dries, buried, and re-surfaced for paleontologist to find.